Valeriia458/IT-Project-Management-Toolkit-Templates/README.md

 ![IT Project Management Toolkit](./banner.jpg)
+# IT Project Management Toolkit & Templates 📋🚀
-# 🚀 IT Project Management Toolkit & Case Study
+# IT Project Management Toolkit & Case Study

 A comprehensive collection of professional PM templates and artifacts designed for aspiring Project Managers, Junior PMs, and students of the Google Project Management Certificate.